-Pros and Cons of an LLB Placement Year
+Pros and Cons of an LLB with a Placement Year

-Considering a placement year as part of your LLB?
+Considering n LLB with a placement year?
 Here, law student Bryony weighs up the pros and cons.

 From the point at which we begin to prepare for our GCSEs, we are constantly reminded of the value of having work experience and this continues for the rest of our education.
 For law students especially, this experience is hugely important as it is essential for the majority of applications in the legal profession.